ucla-physicalsciences/zfsonlinux/README.md

 Max:

+ZFS caching is non-trivial business and very much depends on how your storage is used.
+The old adage about storage - pick any two from 'performance, capacity, price' - still applies.
+At the low end of ZFS systems with sufficient RAM and spinning disks do the job well with async writes.
+At the high end you now have all NVMe systems with sync writes and no need for caching.
+In between, you have to juggle with sync writes (for safety) and with ZIL SLOG on separate NVMe flash (for performance).

 ashift=12 (has to do with disk sector size, but there all kinds of magic on modern disks/controllers and setting of 12 or 13 is best)

 checksum=sha256 (checksum algorithm, others available applicability depends on deduped dataset etc)